rtjk/CROSS-PQClean/README.md

 ### Unused parameters

 PQClean is compiled with flags `-Werror=unused-parameter` and `Werror=unused-value`.
-The occourrences of unused parameters in CROSS can be eliminated by either changing the function definition and declaration or simply adding a line that uses that parameter, this happens with:
+The occurrences of unused parameters in CROSS can be eliminated by either changing the function definition and declaration or simply adding a line that uses that parameter, this happens with:
 * Parameter `leaves` of function `merkle_tree_proof_compute` in `merkle_tree.h`.
 * Parameter `inlen` of function `generic_unpack_fz` in `pack_unpack.c`
 * Parameter `inlen` of function `generic_unpack_fq` in file `pack_unpack.c`
 * Parameter `val` of function `xof_shake_init` in `sha3.h`

 ### Parameter sets
 A parameter set is an instance of the algorithm defined by all its possible parameters.
 CROSS has two variants (RSDP and RSPDG), three security levels (128, 192, 256 bits) and three "targets" (signature size, balanced, speed).
 In total there are 18 possible parameter sets.
 Each parameter set contains two implementations: the reference (clean) one and the avx2 optimized one.
-The script `make_csv.py` uses Python's `itertools` to generate all the possible combinations of parameters, wich will be used as placeholders in a parameter set.
+The script `make_csv.py` uses Python's `itertools` to generate all the possible combinations of parameters, which will be used as placeholders in a parameter set.

 ### Placeholders
 PQClean requires that every parameter set is placed in a separate directory.
-The script `generate.py` will use CROSS's source files as templates, copying them in an apporpiately named directory for each parameter set.
+The script `generate.py` will use CROSS's source files as templates, copying them in an appropriately named directory for each parameter set.
 After copying it will use text substitution to replace all the necessary parameters in the source files.
 For example, every time a source file needs to access the length of the public key the placeholder `__length-public-key__` is used instead.
 The script will then substitute the placeholder with an actual value like 77 while generating the parameter sets.

 ### Namespacing
-PQClean requires functions and constants to be prefixed with a string corresponding to the parameter set and implementation, for example function `crypto_sign` becomes `PQCLEAN_CROSSRSDP128BALANCED_CLEAN_crypto_sign`.
-Use the placeholder `__namespace__` wich will then be substituted when generating the parameter sets.
+PQClean requires "all exported symbols" to be prefixed with a string corresponding to the parameter set and implementation, for example function `crypto_sign` becomes `PQCLEAN_CROSSRSDP128BALANCED_CLEAN_crypto_sign`.
+Use the placeholder `__namespace__` which will then be substituted when generating the parameter sets.
+PQClean has a handy test (`test_symbol_namespace.py`) to check that you didn't forget to namespace something.

-`TODO: namespacing all functions " All exported symbols"?`

 ### Makefiles